 After you apply

-After receiving the required documentation, Board administration will give the Operator notice of the application.
+After receiving the required documentation, the operator will be provided notice of the application.
 The operator will then have an opportunity to comment on your application.
-After this, the application will be put before a panel of the Board.
+After this, the application will be put before a panel of the Tribunal.

-The Board usually makes a decision based on the written documents before it.
-However, it can also choose to ask for more information or to hold an oral hearing about the claim.
-If the Board does not have enough evidence to make a decision, the application may be dismissed.
+Decisions are based on the evidence provided with the application.
+However, it can also choose to ask for more information or to hold an oral hearing.
+If the Tribunal does not have enough evidence to make a decision, the application may be dismissed.

-If the panel is satisfied that all legal requirements have been met, the Board may issue a decision demanding full payment from the operator.
-The Board might instead demand that a lower amount be paid if it decides that payment of the full rentals would over-compensate the landowner.
+If the panel is satisfied that all legal requirements have been met, a decision will be issued demanding full payment from the operator.
+The Tribunal may demand that a lower amount be paid if it decides that payment of the full amount would over-compensate the landowner.

 If the operator still does not pay, its right to enter the site may be suspended after 15 days, and may be terminated 15 days after that.
 The exact dates of suspension and termination will be given in the decision.

-If the operator’s rights have been terminated and full payment still has not been made, the Board may direct the Minister to pay you out of the Government of Alberta’s General Revenue Fund.
-Usually, the Board directs the Minister to pay the full amount owing, but the Board has authority to direct the Minister to pay a lower amount.
+If the operator’s rights have been terminated and full payment still has not been made, the Tribunal may direct the minister to pay you out of the Government of Alberta’s General Revenue Fund.